INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 Concerning geographic location codes, the classification of Local Administrative Units (LAUs) and European regions according to NUTS (Nomenclature of territorial units for statistics) system is published in Eurostat website, at the following [link](https://ec.europa.eu/eurostat/web/nuts/local-administrative-units).
 The description of the code lists of categorical variables extracted from the original data sources are available at the following [link](https://github.com/INTERSTAT/Statistics-Contextualized/tree/main/pilots/sep/sep-dsd-1.ttl).
-Most of these code lists are based or compliant with the official statistical classifications available in RAMON, the Eurostat's metadata server.
+Most of these code lists are based or compliant with the official statistical classifications available in [RAMON](hhttps://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM&StrGroupCode=CLASSIFIC&StrLanguageCode=EN), the Eurostat's metadata server.
+The code lists used for Air quality data are documented in the Eionet Data Dictionary.
+They are available in SKOS form, with additional information.
+For example the AQD - Air Quality Pollutants scheme contains also data on recommended unit or measurement equipment for the pollutant.

 #### Process

 The main steps of the data pipeline of the SEP pilot are:

-Step 1: Data acquisition
+_**Step 1: Data acquisition**_

 Italian and French Air quality data have been extracted from the websites mentioned above.
 The extracted datasets were uploaded to the FTP area of the project.

-Step2: Data processing
+_**Step2: Data processing**_

-Census data
+**Census data**

 Italian census data have been transformed according to the requested Data Structure through a script in R language, available [here](https://github.com/INTERSTAT/Statistics-Contextualized/files/7539489/Pilot.A.-.census.data.processing.txt).
 More in detail, data have been filtered and NUTS3 variable has been added using data LAUs codes published on Eurostat website.
+Concerning French census data, an R script allows to obtain the CSV file directly from the data published on Insee's web site.
+The script uses auxiliary CSV files containing reference data about age groups (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/age-groups.csv)) and French LAU/NUTS (defined [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/resources/nuts3-fr.csv)) which are also described in the CSVW metadata, available [here](https://github.com/INTERSTAT/Statistics-Contextualized/blob/main/pilots/sep/sep-census.csv-metadata.json).

-Air quality data
+**Air quality data**

 The Data transformation phase was applied only to the dataset related to the PM10 pollutant.
-The French dataset about the PM10 taken from the European Environmental Agency and uploaded to the FTP server, in its initial version contains the geographic coordinates; it has been enriched with the Municipality code through a script in java using the specific service/API.
+The French dataset about the PM10 taken from the European Environmental Agency and uploaded to the FTP server, in its initial version contains the geographic coordinates; it has been enriched with the Municipality codes through a script in java using the specific service/API.
 NUTS3 codes have been added to classify both Italian and French territories, while metadata regarding pollutant type, data reference time and aggregation type have been added in the Italian dataset.
-Transformation script in R language: processing_ETL_AIR.R.txt Input files have been uploaded from ftp source as is.
+Transformation script in R language: processing_ETL_AIR.R.txt
+Input files have been uploaded from ftp source as is.
 Harmonization has been done via SQL union queries wrapped in a single view.

-Step3: Conceptual integration
+_**Step3: Conceptual integration**_

 Data integration is realized on a conceptual level through an Ontology Base Data Access (OBDA) architecture.
 MySQL is used as data repository for Monolith, the tool implementing this approach and used for data mappings.
-Specifically, Monolith associates mappings with SQL queries on MySQL database, so that SparQL queries can be rewritten automatically into SQL queries.
+Specifically, Monolith associates mappings with SQL queries on MySQL database, so that SPARQL queries can be rewritten automatically into SQL queries.

-Step4: Direct dissemination
+_**Step4: Direct dissemination**_

 The tool Monolith can export the queries based on the ontology concepts in XML format.
-The SparQL resultset can be formatted in csv, json and rdf and sent to the subsequent stages of the pipeline.
-Rdf triples can be uploaded to INTERSTAT GraphDB for data querying through the client application.
+The SPARQL resultset can be formatted in csv, json and rdf and sent to the subsequent stages of the pipeline.
+RDF triples can be uploaded to INTERSTAT GraphDB for data querying through the client application.

 #### SEP Client application (--> ENG)